One of the most popular ways to use the Seagate Wireless Plus external hard drive is to stream content.

 Rushing the config because you don’t believe in reading the manual, or attempting to use it for something it is not able to do will leave you frustrated and disappointed so take the moments it takes to understand how it works.

-I suggest you configure using your Mac as I think it’s the easiest interface to use.
+You’ll find it’s easiest to configure your Seagate Wireless Plus using your Mac.
+As it’s the easiest interface to use.

 What About the Seagate Wireless Plus’ File System Format?

-You purchased this drive as a wireless external hard drive and to keep it that way means it needs to stay in the format supplied.
+You bought this drive as a wireless external hard drive and to keep it that way means it needs to stay in the format supplied.

-What are the Basic Considerations of ITunes on a Mac?
+What are the Limits of ITunes on a Mac?

-It is worth understanding a few basics so that you can better understand what you can do with iTunes and why some of the restrictions are the way they are.
+It is worth understanding a few basics.
+So that you can better know what you can do with iTunes and why some of the things are the way they are.

 What is iTunes?

-Those files can be your music, podcasts, videos.
+The files are your music, podcasts, videos.
 Content that you create, by making your own videos or music or from CD’s that you have uploaded to iTunes.
 As well as content that you have paid for and downloaded from the iTunes store.

 As well as all of that you can connect your iPhone, iPad, iPod Touch and sync to iTunes which creates a complete backup of those devices, their apps, media stored on them and their settings so should you need, you can completely restore those devices should the worst thing happen.